-Dr. Emilie K. Johnson, MD, MPH, FACS is a public health physician in Chicago, IL specializing in public health & general preventive medicine and pediatric urology.
+Dr. Emilie K. Johnson, MD, MPH, FACS is a pediatric urologist in Chicago, IL specializing in pediatric urology.
 She graduated from University of Michigan Medical School in 2005 and has 20 years of experience.
-Dr. Emilie K. Johnson, MD, MPH, FACS is affiliated with Northwestern Medicine, Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern University Feinberg School of Medicine and University of Illinois Hospital and Health Sciences System.
+Dr. Emilie K. Johnson, MD, MPH, FACS is affiliated with Northwestern Medicine, Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern University Clinical and Translational Sciences Institute (NUCATS), Northwestern University Feinberg School of Medicine, University of Illinois Hospital and Health Sciences System, Institute for Public Health and Medicine (IPHAM) - Center for Health Services & Outcomes Research, Impact Institute and Center for Reproductive Science.

 Urinary Tract Infection (UTI)